 At the extremes, they're being used as single purpose vehicles, e.g. to hold a property or a trademark, or as the operating entity for large enterprises, and any purpose inbetween.

 In Delaware, home of most US LLCs, a simple Certificate of Formation is filed with the Delaware State Registry with mention of the chosen name and the name of the first Member(s).

 If the desired name is not taken, a new LLC will typically be formed on the same day or within a day of filing, without any verification whatsoever of the identity of the first Member.

-This lack of attestation of identity at the moment of formation of a US LLC helps enourmously in condensing the process: most jurisdictions require upfront Know-Your-Customer and Anti-Money Laundering checks when forming a new company, either at the official Registry level or by licensed formation agents, making the whole process a stop-start event which is difficult to automate and optimise for speed.
+This lack of attestation of identity at the moment of formation of a US LLC helps enormously in condensing the process: most jurisdictions require upfront Know-Your-Customer and Anti-Money Laundering checks when forming a new company, either at the official Registry level or by licensed formation agents, making the whole process a stop-start event which is difficult to automate and optimize for speed.

 Still, for every new LLC filed, there's a wait until Registry stamps its birth certificate.
 To bring our speed down to seconds, rather than hours, we had a closer look at a relatively new variant of the LLC, the Series LLCs.

 A Series has a Master and individual Series.
 Each Series is considered an LLCs in its own right, with its own name and its own Member(s) independent from the Members of the Master LLC and other Series' Members.